skybrud/Skybrud.Umbraco.Redirects/README.md

 ## Installation

-**Umbraco 10, 11 and 12**
+**Umbraco 13**

-Version 4 of this package supports Umbraco versions 10, 11 and 12.
-The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/4.0.17).
+Version 13 of this package supports Umbraco versions 13.
+The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/13.0.0-alpha001).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 4.0.17
+dotnet add package Skybrud.Umbraco.Redirects --version 13.0.0-alpha001
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 4.0.17
+Install-Package Skybrud.Umbraco.Redirects -Version 13.0.0-alpha001
 ```

+**Umbraco 10, 11 and 12**
+For the Umbraco 10-12 version of this package, see the [**v4/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v4/main) branch instead.

 **Umbraco 9**
 For the Umbraco 9 version of this package, see the [**v3/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v3/main) branch instead.